 A Brief History

-On November 7, 2018, movie fans in the United States have only 2 more days to wait for the next movie in The Girl with the Dragon Tattoo cinematic series, this time The Girl in the Spider’s Web.
+On November 7, 2018, movie fans in the United States have only two more days to wait for the next movie in The Girl with the Dragon Tattoo cinematic series, this time The Girl in the Spider’s Web.
 The first film landed an Oscar (Academy Award) for Best Film Editing and other nominations for Academy Awards and was well received by critics and audiences.
 This time around, we have a new star in the title role and a different director (Fede Álvarez), but not to worry, in our estimation this new film based on the Millennium novel series by Swedish author Stieg Larsson and continued by David Lagercrantz is even better than Dragon Tattoo.
 This new film features relentless action, shooting, stabbing, fighting, explosions and nifty gadgets.
 Action-Adventure fans take note!
 (As always, we do not reveal spoilers, so do not be afraid to read on.)

 The title character is Lisbeth Salander, ably played by Claire Foy (First Man, Unsane, Breathe, The Lady in the Van), taking over the role from the acclaimed performance by Rooney Mara.
 Lisbeth is a tomboyish waif of a girl that is deadly serious in the Punisher sort of way, with a simmering, nonchalant sort of indifferent sexuality.
 If you are the sort that enjoys films such as the Punisher movies, Taken, Daredevil, Elektra, Mission Impossible, and are a fan of strong, fierce women (think Elektra, Salt, Lara Croft, or Carrie on cable television’s Homeland) you will love this movie.
 If you like the Mission Impossible electronics and gadgets, the wizardry of television’s MacGyver, the action and computer manipulation of television’s 24, clever safe houses and high tech spy gear, then this movie is for YOU!
 This time around we get the backstory of Lisbeth and her motivation for becoming a consummate hacker and electronics magician while somehow learning the skills to become a super-ultra bad-ass woman on a mission.